PCLL Lightning Policy, Procedures, and Prediction System

 - The only safe location at the park is INSIDE of the Clubhouse or inside of your car.

-- The system continues to detect/predict lightning while the strobe is activated.
+- The system continues to predict lightning while the strobe is activated.

 - There is NOT a predetermined amount of time that indicates it is safe to resume activity.